IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 ## Properties

 Properties are the elements of an object that will change over time.
-The properties you can animate within CSS are listed below.
+The properties that can animate within CSS are listed below.
 We recommend using the most performant properties first.
 If the desired effect cannot be achieved, use the general list of properties as a fallback.

 **Most Performant Properties**